How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 The rash appears when:

-• changes in the functioning of the immune system;
+• change in functioning immune system;

-• allergic reactions caused by long-term medication;
+• allergic reactions caused by long-term use of medications;

 • pathological diseases of the digestive and endocrine systems;

-• violation of the liver and connective tissue disease;
+• liver dysfunction and disease connective tissue;

 • benign and malignant neoplasms.